Architecture of Letterkenny: Georgian architecture

 Much Georgian architecture was evident in the town from about the 1800s onwards.
-Although some has since been demolished, much is still to be found.
-A terrace of three-storey Georgian townhouses may be found at Mount Southwell Terrace, near St Eunan's Cathedral, towards the centre of the town.
-More Georgian architecture may be found south of the town centre.
+While some Georgian buildings have since been demolished, remaining examples include a terrace of three-storey Georgian townhouses at Mount Southwell Terrace, near St Eunan's Cathedral, towards the centre of the town.

 Bridges

 The town is located on the River Swilly and provides the last bridge crossing points before the river flows into Lough Swilly, a 50 km glacial fjord.
-As such, Letterkenny's bridges are of vital importance to the area.

-The Port Bridge is the last crossing of the Swilly before the Lough and carries the N14 National Primary Road over the River Swilly, linking the Port Road to the Derry Road.
+The Port Bridge is the last crossing of the Swilly before the lough and carries the N14 National Primary Road over the River Swilly, linking the Port Road to the Derry Road.
 The N14 is the main route of access to Letterkenny from the rest of Ireland and is therefore a vital transport artery for the town and northwest Donegal (via the N56 National Primary Road).
 The bridge comprises three large-diameter culverts of corrugated steel construction.

 The Oldtown Bridge was the first bridge built across the Swilly.
 It is located about 2 km upstream from the Port Bridge and is the oldest extant bridge in Letterkenny.
 The Oldtown Bridge carries the L1114 over the River Swilly, which was the original road access route from Letterkenny to the south and east.
 The bridge connects the Oldtown area to the town centre and provides an alternative route to Newmills and Rockhill House.
 The Oldtown Bridge is of stone arched construction.

 Devlin Way was the first pedestrian-only bridge built over the River Swilly.
 The bridge was installed just upstream of the Oldtown Bridge and connects the suburban Oldtown area with the town centre.
 It was designed by local TS McLaughlin Structural Engineers and the ironwork was constructed by Bonnar Engineering.
 The bridge cost €100,000 to construct.
-A maroon-coloured cambered steel structure which measures 28 metres long and 2.2 metres wide, the new bridge proves a major impact on the safety of pedestrians, especially OAPs and school-going children.
+A maroon-coloured cambered steel structure which measures 28 metres long and 2.2 metres wide.
 It is lit by lamp cast from iron and it also contains a commemorative stone seat with a plaque.
-The bridge is neighbour to the much older and well known Oldtown Bridge.
-The bridge was officially opened by local councillor Ciaran Brogan.
-It is named in honour of the Devlin family who live beside the bridge.
+The bridge is neighbour to the much older Oldtown Bridge.
+The bridge is named in honour of the Devlin family who live beside the bridge.

 The Railway Bridge is visible from Devlin Way.
 The bridge was constructed for the Burtonport Extension of the Londonderry and Lough Swilly Railway network.
 Railway operations ceased on the line in 1940.
 The span is provided by two above-deck steel trusses.